UDST/choicemodels/CONTRIBUTING.md

 - Make a new branch for release prep

-- Follow instructions above to update the version number and changelog
+- Update the version number and `CHANGELOG.md`

 - Make sure all the tests are passing, and check if updates are needed to `README.md` or to the documentation